 Reduced playing surface area (pitches) will result in fewer children playing hurling and camogie in the South Inner City (Dublin 8 and 12).
 Based on the experience when camogie was previously restricted in Dolphin Park due to capacity, the numbers participating in Kevin’s juvenile camogie training and matches dropped by 25-30%.

 We are not against the upgrade of playing facilities in Dolphin Park.
 Kevin’s Hurling & Camogie Club is willing to assist with significant financial investment in order to upgrade these facilities, while preserving the green space for sports activities.

-We believe this is a better way to achieve a modern sports facility for the local community, without restricting that community’s access to green space, and adversely impacting the locality and environment.
+We believe this is a better way to achieve a modern sports facility for the local community, without restricting that community’s access to green space that cannot be replaced, and adversely impacting the locality and environment.

 The parties responsible for this proposed development have refused meaningful engagement on this matter to date unfortunately.

-The last date for submission of observations is 14 May 2019.
+The last date for submission of observations was 14 May 2019.
 Observations will not be accepted after this date.

 ‘The proposed development of 161 apartments by Belgrove Homes, and the redevelopment of the parking and the clubhouse will result in 28% of Dolphin Park being put under concrete or tarmac: 15% for 161 dwellings and 13% for the clubhouse and parking.
 This is area equivalent to the pitch at Croke Park.’